2 Fast 2 Furious: Pre-production

 Paul Walker, who had just finished Timeline at the time, reprised his role in the second picture as Brian O'Conner.
 Tyrese Gibson, then known mononymously as Tyrese, also became a part of the cast having previously acted in Singleton's Baby Boy, which was the singer's feature film acting debut; he portrayed Roman Pearce.
 Ja Rule, another prominent rap artist who appeared in The Fast and the Furious as Edwin, was originally tapped to reprise his role.
 Ja Rule was offered $500,000 for the role, which was more than what he had been paid to appear in The Fast and the Furious, $15,000.
 According to Singleton, "Ja got too big for himself.
 He turned it down.
 He turned down a half a million dollars. ...
 He was acting like he was too big to be in the sequel.
 He wouldn't return calls."
-Ja Rule later stated in an interview in 2021 that he was already obligated to go on tour at the time after Diesel and Rob Cohen both declined to be in the movie.
-Ja Rule had to make the decision: to take the half a million dollars for the second Fast and Furious film or thirteen to fourteen million dollars on tour.
+Ja Rule later stated in an interview in 2021 that he was already obligated to go on tour at the time after Diesel and Cohen both declined to be in the movie.
+Ja Rule had to make the decision: to take the $500,000 for the second Fast and Furious film or $13 million to $14 million on tour.

 The character of Tej Parker was then created, at first with Redman in mind, however, when Redman also had to drop out due to scheduling conflicts with his own show Method & Red, the director then hired Ludacris as a substitute.
 Bridges would later rise to prominence for appearing in the film and star in later films such as Crash and Hustle & Flow.
 Additional cast also included Cole Hauser as key villain Carter Verone, who appeared in Singleton's Higher Learning; Eva Mendes as undercover agent Monica Fuentes; and Devon Aoki as Suki, the sole female driver in the film.